genomicsclass/leanpub/manuscript/bayes_exercises.md

 A>
 A>
 A>
 A>2.
-(Advanced) First download some basaball statistics A>
+(Advanced) First download some baseball statistics A>
 A>
     ```r